jtmoon79/super-speedy-syslog-searcher/README.md

 Arguments "-a @-6h -b 20220101T120000" are equivalent to "-a 20220101T060000 -b 20220101T120000".

-Without a timezone offset (strftime specifier "%z" or "%Z"), the Datetime Filter is presumed to be the local system timezone.
+Without a timezone, the Datetime Filter is presumed to be the local system timezone.

-Timezones may be numeric timezone offsets, e.g. "+09:00", "+0900", or "+09",
-or named timezone offsets, e.g. "JST".
+Command-line passed timezones may be numeric timezone offsets, e.g. "+09:00", "+0900", or "+09", or named timezone offsets, e.g. "JST".
 Ambiguous named timezones will be rejected, e.g. "SST".

 --prepend-tz and --dt-offset function independently: